-Like in all models created by humans, there's always an attempt of real world similarity, in which few of them were good, and others not that good.
+Like in all models created by humans, there's always an attempt of real world similarity, in which few of them were good, and others not.
 This similarity attempt emerges from the concern of both modeling entities and final users of the platforms.
 Hence, one of the most common problems of this context is to know if the final result of the modeling process is adequate, or if it fulfills the goals whereby it was created.
 For this problem solving, some authors like Sargent and Smith presented three essential phases: Verification, Validation and Accreditation [Sar91].

-Robert G. Sargent presented in 1982a simplified model of verification and validation that refers to the development process of models, in which authors like Banks, Gerstein and Searles, claims that simplified model is more adequate regarding previous approaches.
+Robert G. Sargent presented in 1982 a simplified model of verification and validation that refers to the development process of models, in which authors like Banks, Gerstein and Searles, claims that this simplified model is more adequate regarding previous approaches.

-All the presented phases are an integral part of the development simulation cycle and assumes that firstly the world replication as a computational system, and then the conceptual model is defined [?].
+All the presented phases are an integral part of the development simulation cycle and assumes firstly the world replication as a computational system, and then the conceptual model could be defined [CR07].

 Figure 2.2 was build taking into account the Sargent's diagram and could be seen in this simplified model, that are three different important sections.
-One of them is problem entity which is the system to be modeled; the other is the mathematical model that refers to conceptual model construction; and finally the computerized model which is the mathematical model implementation as a platform.
+One of them is Problem Entity which is the system to be modeled; the other is the Mathematical Model that refers to conceptual model construction; and finally the Computerized Model which is the mathematical model implementation as a platform.